conan-io/docs/integrations/cmake.rst

 toolchain files that helps locating the dependencies, besides trying to align as best as possible with the profile information.
 This is the recommended flow for most cases.

-In extraordinary and exceptional scenarios, it might be desired that it is the ``CMake`` execution that calls ``conan install`` to simplify the flow, for example for some IDE integrations like the CLion one, so the users don't need to call ``conan install`` themselves.
+In extraordinary and exceptional scenarios, it might be desired for the ``CMake`` execution to call ``conan install`` to simplify the flow, for example for some IDE integrations like the CLion one, so the users don't need to call ``conan install`` themselves.

 For this purpose, the  `cmake-conan integration <https://github.com/conan-io/cmake-conan>`_ exists.